Elmendorf Farm: Jack Kent Cooke

 Cooke continued to use the property for his broodmare band until 1997, when he sold the remaining horses to Stonerside Stable.
 The property was sold to Dinwiddie Lampton, and is currently owned by the Lampton family's American Life and Accident Insurance Company.
-Most of the land is leased to Gaines-Gentry Thoroughbreds.

 Break up

 By 1951 Elmendorf had been reduced bit by bit as various parcels were sold off.
 The original section went to Max Gluck, along with its name - Elmendorf - and the remaining pillars of Green Hills.
 E. Barry Ryan bought the section with the original cemetery, calling it Normandy Farm whereon stood the statue of Fair Play erected by Widener.
 Buried in front of the statue are both Fair Play and Mahubah as well as many of their best sons and daughters bred by Widener, and quite a few other great runners.
-Other farms that were sliced from Elmendorf include Old Kinney Farm (owned by George D. Widener, Jr.) and Clovelly Farm (owned by Robin Scully).
+Other farms that were sliced from Elmendorf include Old Kinney Farm (owned by George D. Widener Jr.) and Clovelly Farm (owned by Robin Scully).

 Clovelly Farm still exists, as does the 262 acre Normandy Farm.
 Green Gates Farm, once Spendthrift Farm and then the Old Kenney Farm, also still functions today.

-Dinwiddie Lampton, Jr.
+Dinwiddie Lampton Jr.

-Elmendorf was most recently acquired in 1997 for $5 million by Dinwiddie Lampton, Jr. (1914–2008), the president of American Life and Accident Co.
+Elmendorf was most recently acquired in 1997 for $5 million by Dinwiddie Lampton Jr. (1914–2008), the president of American Life and Accident Co.
 Lampton and his wife were longtime coaching and pleasure driving enthusiasts with a collection of carriages and carriage horses.
-Lampton's wife, Elizabeth Whitcomb Lampton, died on March 22, 2008 at age 74, from a carriage accident on the property.
+Lampton's wife, Elizabeth Whitcomb Lampton, died on March 22, 2008, at age 74, from a carriage accident on the property.
 Dinwiddie Lampton died six months later on September 25, 2008, at the farm.
 The family still owns the farm and it is leased to Sancal Racing and Stone Columns Stables at Elmendorf.